alsmola/graphgrc/scf/pri-062-noticeofcorrectionorprocessingchange.md

-# PRI-06.2 - Notice of Correction or Processing Change
+# SCF - %!S(string=PRI-06.2 - Notice of Correction or Processing Change)
 Mechanisms exist to notify affected data subjects if their Personal Data (PD) has been corrected or amended.
 ## Mapped framework controls
 ### GDPR